Seahawks place franchise tag on Frank Clark but will keep working toward long-term deal

 - No. 25 Huskies overcome foul trouble vs. Stanford to narrowly avoid disastrous Bay Area road trip VIEW

-- 3A boys state: O'Dea in 11th heaven after beating Mount Spokane for title VIEW

-Getting the tag means Clark will get a one-year contract at $17.128 million that is fully guaranteed but also counts fully against the team’s 2019 salary cap.
+Getting the tag means Clark will receive a one-year contract at $17.128 million that is fully guaranteed but also counts fully against the team’s 2019 salary cap.

-The deadline to use a tag for the 2019 season was Tuesday.
+The deadline to use a tag for the 2019 season was Tuesday and teams can use it only once per year.
 The tag represents a big raise for Clark, who made $943,941 last season in the final year of a rookie contract that paid him $3.73 million overall.
-Still, Clark is hoping eventually for a bigger payday and more long-term security.
+Still, Clark, who turns 26 in June, is hoping sooner rather than later to get a bigger payday and more long-term security.

 Seattle had not used a franchise tag since 2010 on kicker Olindo Mare, but both Carroll and general manager John Schneider said at the NFL Combine last week the team would use it if needed to keep the Seahawks’ best pass rusher in the fold for 2019.